PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 `uv`, and commit/push only at complete checkpoints.
 Do not create or modify a pull request unless the user explicitly requests that operation in the active turn.

+## Terminal affine/QKV/layout-shape characterization checkpoint

+The current characterized inventory contains 56 unconsumed lowerer results.
+The next selected adjacent pair is pre-terminal affine/Slice/SPP followed by terminal QKV/activation/layout/shape.
+Both use the exact shared context, and the second child receives the unchanged layout-Transpose option.
+There is no intervening phase record, branch, progress update, result consumer, or other mutation.

+The contract requires one two-child owner with fixed order, exact context and option forwarding, and identity preservation for both complete nested result tuples.
+The optional late-binary-layout reconciliation branch remains the predecessor.
+The terminal Expand/Squeeze reconciliation phase record and post-progress callback remain successors outside the owner.

+Focused characterization reports `2 passed, 1 xfailed`; the expanded affected suite reports `1140 passed, 1 xfailed`.
+The sole xfail is the intentionally absent `passes/terminal_affine_qkv_layout_shape_orchestration.py`.
+The expanded suite also identified 24 stale tests still naming the already-replaced terminal QKV/shape/attention boundary.
+Their expectations now resolve the current terminal QKV/activation/layout/shape owner without changing production.
+The phase store remains exactly 128 IDs and 128 owners.

+At resume, implement
+`run_terminal_affine_qkv_layout_shape_cleanup(context, *,
+include_layout_transpose)` as a straight-line owner.
+Pass the exact context to both children, forward the option only to the terminal child, return both raw results unchanged, and replace only the two characterized lowerer locals.
+Preserve the guard, phase record, progress callback, and all child owners.
+Add runtime order/context/option/result-identity injection, run affected and standard gates sequentially, then commit and push only.
+Do not create, update, or reopen a pull request.